mk-5/polygonal-io/README.md

 </build>
 ```

-## What does polygonal mean?
+# What is Polygon?

+It’s a **domain-level package** which can communicate (match) with other polygons only by agreed rules.
+It does not matter if you are going to use triangles, hexagons, octagons, pentagons -> you can chose whatever your like

+## Why should I use it?

-Let assume that every application is built with blocks.
+Let assume for a second that every application is built with blocks.
 From architecture perspective the very basic block/brick in Java app is a package, right?
 Now imagine that  you are going to build a wall from bricks, the only way that bricks will match with each other is that they have the same shape, and the same amount of match side edges.
 What if the same rule can be applied to the software?
 Haven't you seen the projects where packaging looks more like delicious spaghetti than a good peace of software?
 This kind of freaky packages structure projects are really common.
 Everybody was there, yep?
 Let stop this!
 I'd like to show you easy way to keep your architecture clean as a baby ass.

 ```
 .